- w1lu@ucsd.edu

 “Qu Dajun and His Polygynous Relationships.”
 Mingdai yanjiu No. 31 (December 2018).

 “Women, Gender, the Family, and Sexuality.”
 In Michael Szonyi ed.
-Companion to Chinese History.
+A Companion to Chinese History.
 John Wiley & Sons, Ltd., 2016.

 “Writing Love: The Heming ji by Wang Zhaoyuan and Hao Yixing.”
 In Beverly Bossler ed.
 Gender and Chinese History: Transformative Encounters.
 Seattle: University of Washington Press, 2015.